det-lab/unix-tips/docs/09_shell_scripts.md

     statement
 fi
 ```
-This block will the statement if the expression is evaluated as true.
+This block will run the statement if the expression is evaluated as true.

 2. `if-else`
 ```bash
 if [ expression ]